Pet Health Library

 Changes in appetite

-Both an increase or decrease in appetite can be a signal for cancer in your dog or cat.
+Both an increase or decrease in appetite can be a signal of cancer in your dog or cat.
 Be sure to monitor if your pet is eating more or less than usual.

 Cancer can impact your pet’s breathing in various ways.
 Any change in your pet’s normal breathing pattern or a reluctance to exercise should be discussed with your veterinarian.